-My Mother who was stunning in her youth and into her middle years thought of herself as young even in her 8th and 9th decade of life.
+My Mother who was stunning in her youth and into her middle years thought of herself as young even into her 8th and 9th decade of life.
 She believed she could do anything and never lost interest in living.
 She rarely discussed aging, perhaps thinking it might cramp her busy lifestyle, however one day after she took up residence in longterm care with dementia, I visited on her 88th birthday.
-Handing her a birthday card wishing her a happy 88th she looked puzzled and as she opened it, softly and incredulously asked: “Am I really 88?”
+Handing her a birthday card wishing her a happy 88th she looked puzzled as she opened it.
+Softly and incredulously she asked: “Am I really 88?”
 “Yes” I responded.
-“Shit!” she shrieked.
+“Shit!!!” she shrieked.
 And femme fatale was suddenly a senior.

 My very own suddenly a senior moment came recently when a grocery cashier asked if I needed assistance getting my groceries to my car!
 Shocked, I wondered how she could possibly ask that question unless..she knew!
 But how could she possibly know my real age when I worked so hard to avoid being identified as belonging to that demographic?

 Didn’t I walk my dog daily for a good 45-60 minutes?
 Hadn’t I engaged in a years long discipline of resistance training?
 (Of late I admit I had been on a bit of a hiatus) but did I not cream and moisturize every night in an effort to delay the inevitable – and hadn’t I found a great stylist who had coloured my hair and given it a chic young look?
 Plus, didn’t my husband’s doctor confuse me as his daughter?
 All good I thought.